menchel/mathematica-prolog-interpreter/README.md

 ## How to run? 🏃
 - Use the code from `cd interpreter/code && interpreter.wl` in a wolfram notebook. 💡
+- This code is a package ready to use.💻
 - Write your code in a file called in.pl in the same folder as the notebook. ✍️
 - Create a new file named out.pl in the same folder as your notebook. 🤔
-- Run the notebook. 🏃‍♂️
+- Run the function interpret[] from the package. 🏃‍♂️
 - The results will be in the file out.pl. 😄